miking-lang/miking/README.md

 mexpr print "Hello world!"
 ```

-and then run it using command
+and then run it using command:

 ```
 >> build/boot hello.mc